 11 ways to get from Antigua to Lake Atitlan

 Planning to visit Lake Atitlan?
-In this post, I will tell you all the possible ways you can get from Antigua to Lake Atitlan for every budget and style.
+In this post, I will outline all the possible ways to travel from Antigua to Lake Atitlán for every budget and style.

 Lake Atitlan is a beautiful lake located in Guatemala’s highland mountains.
-It is one of the natural gems of this country in Central America.
-It is even on the UNESCO world heritage site tentative list, and for good reason!
+It is one of the natural gems of Central America.
+It is even on the UNESCO World Heritage Site tentative list, and for good reason!

 The lake itself is surrounded by three volcanoes, studded with tiny villages, and is rich in Mayan culture.

-It’s a great place to visit whether you’re looking for a cultural tour, beautiful scenery, or want to enjoy the laid-back vibes of Guatemala Panajachel.
+It’s a great place to visit, whether you’re looking for a cultural tour, beautiful scenery, or want to enjoy the laid-back vibes of Guatemala’s Panajachel.

 If you’re traveling to Lake Atitlan from Antigua Guatemala, there are multiple transportation options available, from a private car to a tourist transfer to more unusual modes of travel.